spryker/spryker-docs/_drafts/oryx/orchestration/app-plugins.md

 ### Components plugin

-The `ComponentsPlugin` plugin orchestrates the (lazy) loading of components.
+`ComponentsPlugin` orchestrates the (lazy) loading of components.
 The plugin registers all the component definitions and loads the implementation whenever required in the DOM.

 The plugin exposes the `registerComponents()` API, which registers components.
 For example, to register more component: